Literacy

 Here are some ways in which teachers can build and strengthen background knowledge:

-As students solidify their knowledge and vocabulary about all things penguin-related, they will gain confidence to tackle the next subject—whether it’s nocturnal mammals or physics—in which they will become “experts” and proficient readers.
-They’ll also begin to make deeper connections and ask questions that will expand their background knowledge; e.g., Where does the penguin fit in the animal kingdom?
+As students solidify their knowledge and vocabulary about all things penguin-related, they will gain confidence to tackle the next subject—whether it’s the wildlife of Antarctica or the physics of flight—in which they will become “experts” and proficient readers.
+They’ll also begin to make deeper connections and ask questions that will expand their background knowledge, e.g., Where does the penguin fit in the animal kingdom?
 How many types of penguins are there?
 What other creatures also lay eggs?
 What species are endangered?

-Here's another example that you might use with middle and high school students.
-Let's say you're doing a unit on horror.
+Here’s another example that you might use with middle and high school students.
+Let’s say you’re doing a unit on suspense.
 Do a deep dive into the genre.
-Introduce them to the themes in horror, and provide them with examples of suspense writing.
+Introduce them to the themes in suspense, and provide them with examples of suspense writing.
 Show them videos or pictures that evoke the feeling of suspense to analyze tone and mood.

 Engaging students in discussion is also a great way to build background knowledge because they can learn from one another’s experiences and share their prior knowledge on topics.
-Here a couple questions to get the conversation started:
+Here are some questions to get the conversation started:

 • What kinds of settings or descriptions can evoke a sense of fear?